BlueSockets-pi2025/TankLine/gitDoc.md

 ```

 I now have a `main` branch with 3 commits, but the `main` branch have a protection that prevents me from pushing directly to it.
-If I want to add a new feature `amazing feature`.
-I will now have to create a new branch and make all the changes in this branch.
+If I want to add a new feature `amazing feature`, I will now have to create a new branch and make all the changes in this branch.

 ```mermaid
 gitGraph